Make-Magazine/makehub/wp-content/plugins/gravityview-diy/readme.txt

 == Changelog ==

+= 2.4 on January 5, 2023 =

+* Added: Support for Custom Content fields on the Edit Entry screen (this requires GravityView 2.16.5 or newer)
+* Fixed: PHP 8 notices

 = 2.3 on December 10, 2020 =

 * Modified Single Entry template (`/templates/entries/diy.php`) to be consistent Multiple Entries output.
 Before, the wrapper would output: `<div id="gv_diy_95" class="gv-diy-view">` for View #95, Entry #14257.
 Now, the wrapper outputs: `<div id="gv_diy_95" class="gv-diy-view gv-container gv-container-14257">`